Congenital Heart Defects

-A surgical shunting procedure is often necessary to increase the blood flow to the lungs.
+A surgical shunting procedure is often needed to increase blood flow to the lungs.

-The aorta originates from the right ventricle, so the oxygen-poor blood returning to the heart from the body is pumped back out to the aorta without first going to the lungs to pick up oxygen.
+The aorta starts from the right ventricle.
+So the oxygen-poor blood returning to the heart from the body is pumped back out to the aorta without first going to the lungs to pick up oxygen.

-The pulmonary artery originates from the left ventricle, so that the oxygen-rich blood returning from the lungs goes back out to the pulmonary artery and to the lungs again.
+The pulmonary artery starts from the left ventricle.
+So the oxygen-rich blood returning from the lungs goes back out to the pulmonary artery and to the lungs again.

-Immediate medical intervention is necessary to correct this condition.
+Medical care is needed right away to correct this condition.

-Patent ductus arteriosus (PDA).
-This condition results from failure of the PDA to close normally after birth, allowing blood to mix between the pulmonary artery and the aorta.
-When it does not close, extra blood may flood the lungs and cause pulmonary congestion.
-Patent ductus arteriosus is often seen in premature infants.
+This condition occurs when the PDA doesn't close normally after birth.
+This allows blood to mix between the pulmonary artery and the aorta.
+When it doesn't close, extra blood may flood the lungs and cause pulmonary congestion.
+PDA is often seen in premature babies.

-Ebstein's anomaly.
-In this defect, there is a downward displacement of the tricuspid valve (located between the upper and lower chambers on the right side of the heart) into the right bottom chamber of the heart (or right ventricle).
-This means the atrium is larger than normal and the ventricle is smaller than normal, which can lead to rhythm abnormalities and heart failure.
-It is usually associated with an atrial septal defect.
+In this defect, there is a downward displacement of the tricuspid valve (located between the upper and lower chambers on the right side of the heart) into the right bottom chamber of the heart (right ventricle).
+This leads to an enlarged atrium.
+That can cause rhythm abnormalities and heart failure.
+It's often linked to an atrial septal defect.

 Who treats congenital heart defects?